agile-lab-dev/Data-Product-Specification/README.md

 * Description: [String] detailed description about what functional area this DP is representing, what purpose has and business related information.
 * Version: [String] this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP
 * Owner: [String] Data Product Owner, it could be useful to insert some contact also like the email.
+* Email: [String] Point of contact, it could be the owner or a distribution list, but must be reliable and responsive.
+* InformationSLA: [String] Describe what SLA the DP team is providing for additional information about the DP
 * Status: [String] This is an enum representing the status of this version of the DP [ Draft|Published|Retired ]

 The unique identifier of a DataProduct is the concatenation of Domain, Name and Version.
 So we will refer to the DP_UK as a string composed in the following way $DPDomain.$DPName.$DPVersion